A production of Possible World, 2014

-How was it former?
-Deaf contempory witnesses report.
+How was it in the past?
+Deaf contemporary witnesses report.

-How was it former in school?
+How did it use to be in school?
 Was sign language forbidden?
 How was it to learn to speak?
-Were you pursued by the Nazis?
-How have you experienced the war?
+Were you persecuted by the Nazis?
+How did you experience the war?
 And is ist easier today for deaf people?...

-A recherche project as part of the production THE DEAF TIME MACHINE.
-Some Filminterviews were featured in the theatre play.
+A research project as part of the production THE DEAF TIME MACHINE.
+Some film interviews were featured in the theatre play.